2026 ASXL Research Symposium

 Emma obtained her undergraduate degree at Trinity College Dublin in 2022.
 She started her PhD in the Conway Chromatin Lab at University College Dublin in 2022, where her research focuses on Polycomb-related chromatinopathies, in particular Bohring-Opitz Syndrome, aiming to uncover mechanisms of epigenetic dysregulation caused by truncating ASXL1 variants.

-Epigenetic marks regulate chromatin structure and function, alter local chromatin environment, and affect DNA accessibility.
-Histone posttranslational modifications (PTMs) serve as docking sites for histone-binding domains or “readers”.
-This talk details the molecular mechanisms and biological roles of readers and their complexes, comparing specificities and highlighting the significance of crosstalk between PTMs.
+Epigenetic marks regulate chromatin structure and function, alter local chromatin environment, affect DNA accessibility and accelerate or impede DNA templated processes.
+Histone posttranslational modifications (PTMs) alter direct interactions between histones and DNA and serve as docking sites for the histone-binding domains or “readers”.
+This talk details the molecular mechanisms and biological roles of the readers and their complexes, comparing specificities and highlighting the significance of crosstalk between PTMs and the consequence of combinatorial readout for the recruitment of these complexes to chromatin.
 Novel functions of the ASXL proteins, methyltransferases MLL4 and MLL3, and BRD4 will be discussed.

 Tatiana Kutateladze is a Professor in the Department of Pharmacology at the University of Colorado School of Medicine.
 Her research focuses on epigenetic and chromatin remodeling signaling, posttranslational histone modifications, and the role of epigenetic misregulation in human diseases.
 Her lab is credited with determining molecular bases underlying methyllysine and acyllysine recognition by epigenetic readers.